centrifugal/centrifugo/docs/content/server/engines.md

 Redis cluster supported since Centrifugo v2.5.0

+!!!danger
+    Redis Cluster integration does not support `channels` API command due to Redis cluster limitations.
+Other Centrifugo features should work.

 Running Centrifugo with Redis cluster is simple and can be achieved using `redis_cluster_addrs` option.
 This is an array of strings.
 Each element of array is a comma-separated Redis cluster seed nodes.
 For example:

 ```json